-Introduction to Computer Science Grade 11
+Introduction to Computer Science ICS3U1 Grade 11 University

-ICS3U1 University

-This course introduces students to computer science.
-Students will design software independently and as part of a team, using industry-standard programming tools and applying the software development life-cycle model.
-They will also write and use subprograms within computer programs.
-Students will develop creative solutions for various types of problems as their understanding of the computing environment grows.
-They will also explore environmental and ergonomic issues, emerging research in computer science, and global career trends in computer-related fields.
+This course introduces students to computer science through the study of computer games.
+Students will design games using industry-standard programming tools and by applying the software development life-cycle model.
+They will also write and use subprograms within computer programs and develop creative solutions for various types of programs and games as their understanding of computer science grows.
+They will also explore emerging research in computer science, and global career trends in computer-related fields.